This Denver omelette recipe helps make living low-carb so easy and delicious.

 Notes

-• Whisk eggs with a bit of water.
+• Whisk eggs with a few drops of water.
 This will help them become extra fluffy and keep the other ingredients suspended.

-• Use a medium or medium low heat to cook a Denver omelette to ensure it does not scorch or overcook.
+• Cook on medium or medium-low heat to ensure eggs do not scorch or overcook.

-• Refrigerate cooled Denver omeletes in a covered container for up to 2 days and freeze for up to 3 months.
+• Refrigerate cooled Denver omelets in a covered container – stacked and separated with sheets of paper towels – for up to 2 days, or freeze for up to 3 months.

-• Thaw omelettes the refrigerator before reheating in the microwave or on the stovetop.
+• Thaw omelets in the refrigerator before reheating in the microwave or on the stovetop.

 Or to leave a comment, click here!